harness/developer-hub/release-notes/continuous-integration.md

 #### New features

-- This release adds support for CI resource classes, which you can use to allocate resources when running builds in Harness Cloud.
-(CI-8920)
+- This release adds support for CI resource classes, which you can use to allocate the build machines you want to use in Harness Cloud.
+(CI-10509)

 #### Fixed issues